iteratetograceness/joonieshop-event-bus/README.md

 Uses Vercel KV under the hood.
 Please ensure you have `KV_REST_API_URL` and `KV_REST_API_TOKEN` in an `.env` file inside your Medusa server.

+## Local Development

+In your local `.env` file, be sure to add a local `EVENT_BUS_REDIS_URL` variable.
+This will be used to connect to your local Redis instance, rather than your Vercel KV instance.

 ## Options

 | Property | Type | Default | Description |